 Imagine this: you’re making steady progress on your to-do list, crossing another completed project off for the week, but you have a big meeting to coordinate before you can start tackling the rest.

 That means gathering information from previous conversations, and to find all that information, you might have to go back quite a bit in your email inbox to find the right thread of the right email chain.

 You’ll be pleased to know that Microsoft offers a much better way of handling workplace communication: Microsoft Teams.
-This application possesses many features that make scheduling and preparing for meetings a breeze, so you can get out of your inbox and back to the other items on your to-do list.
+When using Microsoft Teams for meetings, you can leverage many features that make scheduling and preparing for meetings a breeze, so you can get out of your inbox and back to the other items on your to-do list.

 1. Connect anywhere, on any device.

 Teams is a cloud-based application, which means it will work anywhere and on any device or operating system.
 So, if you have mobile workers that can’t make the company meeting from their desks, they can connect via their smartphones or other mobile devices.
 The same is true when using Microsoft Teams for external meetings.

 So, if you’re like me and are currently working from a laptop, you can join the call directly from your favorite comfy chair in the living room.

 |Pro tip: We strongly recommend installing the Microsoft Teams smartphone app—it's a handy way to quickly access your chat and Team notifications if you’re away from your laptop or desktop.|

 2. Pre-meeting communication is instant and streamlined in Microsoft Teams.